 Words have meaning.
-As someone who writes, even if just as a hobby like this blog, I know that.
-But words have great important to me in my day job too.
-As a medical librarian, I speak daily in the language of MeSH, or medical subject headings.
+As someone who writes, I know that.
+But words have great importance to me in my day job too.
+As a medical librarian, I speak daily in the language of MeSH or medical subject headings.
 MeSH is just one example of a controlled vocabulary, and there are lots of them in medicine alone.
-Controlled vocabularies ensure that everyone is speaking the same ‘language’, so we’re all clear on what we’re talking about.
+Controlled vocabularies ensure that everyone is speaking the same ‘language,’ so we’re all clear on what we’re talking about.
 They also show relationships to other concepts and can demonstrate how two ideas are linked together.
 If you’re a word nerd, this kind of thing is fascinating!
 The words we use are one way to frame people’s thoughts about an idea.

-Let’s talk about three words that mean the same thing:
+Let’s talk about three terms that mean the same thing:

 – Spontaneous Abortion